uwescience/DSSG2021-redistricting-website/georgia.md

 ### Results

-The completed Georgia case study report will be published August 20th, 2021.
-Interested parties can view the team’s Georgia work-in-progress on our Github repository.
+<b>The completed Georgia case study report will be published August 20th, 2021.<b> Interested parties can view the team’s Georgia work-in-progress on our Github repository.

+<b>The completed Colorado case study report will be published August 20th, 2021.</b> Interested parties can view the team's Colorado work-in-progress on our [Github repository](https://github.com/uwescience/dssg2021-redistricting).